Spider Veins

 Are there symptoms?

-A very fine needle is used to inject a solution (sclerosant) directly into the veins.
-This solution causes an inflammatory reaction that the lining of the veins to swell and eventually seal off the blood vessel, preventing blood flow.
-Newer sclerosant medications have greatly reduced the pain, inflammation, and post-procedure discomfort previously associated with surface vein treatment.
+At Region Vein, we use a comprehensive stepwise approach to evaluate the health of the underlying leg veins, which may include additional ultrasound assessment.
+The gold standard for spider and reticular vein treatment is sclerotherapy.
+This treatment involves injecting a solution (sclerosant) directly into the veins using a very fine needle.
+The solution causes an inflammatory reaction that causes the lining of the veins to swell and eventually seal off the blood vessel, preventing blood flow.
+Newer sclerosant medications have significantly reduced the pain, inflammation, and post-procedure discomfort previously associated with vein treatment.